Find Affordable College Courses

 Read full report on Human Development & Family Studies at Tufts University

-With a ranking of #6, University of Delaware did quite well on this year’s best schools for human development and family studies students.
+University of Delaware came in at #6 in this year’s edition of the Best Child Development & Family Studies Schools ranking.
 UD is a fairly large public school located in the large suburb of Newark.

 California State University - East Bay ranked #7 on this year’s Best Child Development & Family Studies Schools list.
-Located in the suburb of Hayward, Cal State East Bay is a public college with a large student population.
+Located in the large suburb of Hayward, Cal State East Bay is a public school with a fairly large student population.

 On average, human development graduates from Cal State East Bay take out $14,500 in student loans while working on their degree.